elixirschool/elixirschool/lessons/specifics/iex_helpers.md

 ---
 layout: page
 title: IEx Helpers
-category: specifics
+category: basics
-order: 6
+order: 16
 lang: en
 ---

 {% include toc.html %}

 ## Overview

 As you begin to work in Elixir, IEx is your best friend.
 It is a REPL, but it has many advanced features that can make life easier when exploring new code or developing your own work as you go.
 There are a slew of built-in helpers that we will go over in this lesson.

 ### Autocomplete

 When working in the shell, you often might find yourself using a new module that you are unfamiliar with.
 To understand some of what is available to you, the autocomplete functionality is wonderful.
-Simply type a module name and then `.` and press `Tab`:
+Simply type a module name followed by `.` then press `Tab`:

 ```elixir
 iex> Map. # press Tab